CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 For example, a `Float32Array` must be stored in memory such that its data begins on a byte multiple of four since each `float` contains four bytes.

 The string generated from the JSON header should be padded with space characters in order to ensure that the binary body is byte-aligned.
-The binary body should also be padded if necessary when there is data following the Feature Table.
+The binary body should also be padded to a multiple of eight bytes so that any data following it will be byte aligned.